nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Format: `addf n/NAME l/LOCATION t/TIME c/CAPACITY`

-* `TIME` specifies the start time and is to be inputted in the format HH:MM
+* `TIME` specifies the start time and is to be inputted in the format HHMM
 * `CAPACITY` specifies the maximum allowed people in the facility

 <div markdown="block" class="alert alert-info">